 - It is not required that registration take place immediately.
 The LPA may be kept unregistered until it is required.
 This may, however, create an inconvenient delay when the LPA is to be utilised.

-- The LPA is in a prescribed form and there are further prescribed notes which the Donor, the Attorneys and a third person who has to complete a Certificate, will each need to read and confirm that they have understood.
+The LPA is in a prescribed form and there are further prescribed notes which the donor, the attorneys and a third person has to complete a certificate to confirm they all understand.

 - Those who already have an Enduring Power of Attorney should note that it remains valid for now and the old rules regarding registration of EPAs will continue to apply.

 - We will call you back the same day

 - We will explain complex legal issues in the language that best suits you

 - We will update you at every stage of your case

 Use our online enquiry form to send us details and one of our lawyers will respond as quickly as possible.